 If your hips could go "in and out of place" with something as simple as manipulation or muscle energy techniques, your body would crumble to pieces under a heavy squat or deadlift.
 The last time I checked, it doesn't.
 This is because your body is made up of RESILIENT structures.
 In fact, your body is so resilient that it takes over 1,000 lbs. of force to deform fascia by even 1%.
 Tell me again how your hands on techniques are causing structural changes?

 Do muscle energy techniques and spinal manipulation cause instant reduction in pain?
 Absolutely.
-Is this instant reduction in pain due to correcting a biomechanical abnormality or changing something structurally?
+Is this instant reduction in pain due to correcting a biomechanical abnormality or changing something structurally like popping your hip back into alignment?
 Absolutely not!

 So What Do I Do Instead?

-For those who do experience a sensation of imbalance or "locking" on one side of your back, one of my favorite loading strategies is to perform a loaded lunge variation with extra range of motion, such as the reverse lunge from a step.
+For those who do experience a sensation of "my hip is out of place," one of my favorite loading strategies is to perform a loaded lunge variation with extra range of motion, such as the reverse lunge from a step.

 While the position of the legs do look familiar to the muscle energy technique mentioned above, there are some key differences: